Help the Environment – 50+ Simple Ideas to Go Green Now

 14. Handling Food Waste

-Compost kitchen waste instead of throwing them into the trash.
-Composting can be done indoors and outdoors.
+Compost kitchen waste and other organic household debris instead of throwing them into the trash.
+Composting can be done both indoors and outdoors.

 15. Ceiling Fans

 Make sure the fans run in a fast counter-clockwise direction during the summer, and in a slow clockwise direction during the winter.
 Changing the fan direction helps with hot/cold air distribution.

 Set your thermostat to AUTO and not ON.
 Running the fan 24/7 will add a lot of $$$ to your electricity bill.

 17. Unsolicited Mails

 An average of 41 pounds of junk mail are sent to every US adult per year.
 Imagine the amount of trees destroyed to produce them.
 Use CatalogChoice or the FTC’s OptOutPrescreen to reduce the clutter.